couchbaselabs/vscode-cblite/README.md

 # Couchbase Lite for VSCode

 This is a Visual Studio Code extension for interacting with a Couchbase Lite database.
 [Couchbase Lite](https://docs.couchbase.com/couchbase-lite/3.0/index.html) is full featured NoSQL JSON document database for mobile, desktop and embedded platforms.
 This extension includes support for enumerating documents and running ad-hoc queries.
-Th plugin is heavily inspired by the [SQLite extension](https://github.com/AlexCovizzi/vscode-sqlite/) that provides similar functionality.
+This plugin is heavily inspired by the [SQLite extension](https://github.com/AlexCovizzi/vscode-sqlite/) that provides similar functionality.

 ## Quick Tour